This article was published in Australian Dictionary of Biography, Volume 15, (MUP), 2000

 An unprepossessing, short, bespectacled youth, with fair, tousled hair and somewhat prominent teeth, Mason intrepidly managed labour-lines of recently contacted warriors.
 He returned home in 1919 to help his family work an orchard at Penrith, but the tropics lured him again.
 In 1925 he accepted a job managing Inus plantation on Bougainville, after his predecessor had been hacked to death by labourers.
 He tramped the island to recruit workers, picking up unrivalled knowledge of the terrain and familiarity with custom.
 A relieving manager and inspector for Associated Plantations Ltd (which owned Inus), he became an expert navigator.
-Before World War II, however, he was regarded as an ill-kempt, unlettered eccentric, most genial but gauche and shy, with the taint—through Tommy's marriage—of having mixed-race relations, and distinguished only by navigational and ingenious mechanical skills, particularly with wireless.
+Before World War II, however, he was regarded as an ill-kempt, unlettered eccentric, most genial but gauche and shy and distinguished only by navigational and ingenious mechanical skills, particularly with wireless.

 Consequently he was invited to join Eric Feldt's coastwatching team.
 Although Mason was scoffed at for military service—'overage, undersized, slightly deaf, a bit shortsighted', with a malaria-induced slight impediment in his speech—he remained on Bougainville in 1942 after most officials and planters had scuttled.
 To safeguard him in the event of capture, he was made petty officer, Royal Australian Naval Volunteer Reserve.
 He was told to create observation posts behind Kieta, and then inland from Buin in the south.